andrewvalentine/license-pkgs/README.md

-A repository for storing source files for building license pkgs of macOS
+A repository for storing source files for building license pkgs for macOS